 of an EM wave) consequently has zero rest mass.
 Instead of helping

 discussion this unfortunately provided another diversionary opportunity

-fr you to parade your disbelief in wave particle
+for you to parade your disbelief in wave particle duality.

 statically charged capacitor and therefore I have never thought that